heliokamakawa/ifpr/aps/aulas/3-tri/avaliacao_resumo/01-resumo_setif.md

 ---

-## Tema 9: Do Problema à Solução — Visão Geral do Estudo de Caso Aplicando Engenharia de Software
+## Tema 9 (Equipe Java): Do Problema à Solução — Visão Geral do Estudo de Caso Aplicando Engenharia de Software

 ### Objetivo do tema:
 Apresentar a trajetória completa do projeto, do entendimento inicial do problema à entrega do documento.